-2.1 honours degree or above (or international equivalent) in a relevant subject, such as History, Archaeology, Literature or Ethnology Other disciplines, such as history, human geography and the social sciences, will also be considered -International st
+2.1 honours degree or above (or international equivalent) in a relevant subject, such as history, archaeology, literature or ethnology Other disciplines, such as human geography and the social sciences, will also be considered -International students wh

 Months of entry

-This Masters programme is the only dedicated postgraduate degree in Island Studies in Scotland.
+This masters programme is the only dedicated postgraduate degree in Island Studies in Scotland.
 It focuses on the study of islands and their communities, both in Scotland and internationally.
-Delivered by the Centre for Nordic Studies, the MLitt Island Studies gives you the opportunity to explore the islands of the world.Island communities are often culturally unique, yet by their nature they share many commonalities, sometimes referred to as 'islandness'.
-As part of the degree you will undertake comparative and multi-disciplinary study of the Scottish islands, however island communities as diverse as the Baltic, the Faroe Islands, the Isle of Man, the Falklands and Canadian islands, will also be integral to you studies, particularly the critical appraisal of insular governance, tourism and autonomy.
+Delivered by the Institute for Northern Studies, the MLitt Island Studies gives you the opportunity to explore the islands of the world.Island communities are often culturally unique, yet by their nature they share many commonalities, sometimes referred to as 'islandness'.
+As part of the degree you will undertake comparative and multi-disciplinary study of the Scottish islands, however, island communities as diverse as the Baltic, the Faroe islands, the Isle of Man, the Falklands and Canadian islands, will also be integral to your studies, particularly the critical appraisal of insular governance, tourism and autonomy.

 Information for international students

 Our programmes are taught and examined in English.
 To make the most of your studies, you must be able to communicate fluently and accurately in spoken and written English and provide certified proof of your competence before starting your course.
 Please note that English language tests need to have been taken no more than two years prior to the start date of the course.
 The standard English Language criteria to study at the University of the Highlands and Islands are detailed on our English language requirements page

 Fees and funding